pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       Command group for WBEM connection definitions.

       This command group defines commands to manage persistent WBEM connection definitions that have a name.
+The names of these connection definitions can then be used as shorthand for the WBEM server or mock server via the '--name' general option.

-The connection definitions are stored in a connections file named 'pywbemcli_connection_definitions.yaml' in the current directory.
-The connection definition name can be used as a shorthand for the WBEM server via the '--name' general option.
+      The connection definitions are stored in a connections file.
+By default, the connections file is 'pywbemcli_connection_definitions.yaml' in the user's home directory.
+The location of the user's home directory depends on the operating system used.
+It is determined with Python's 'os.path.expanduser("~")', which works on all operating systems including Windows.
+The default path name of the connections file can be overwritten using the 'PYWBEMCLI_CONNECTIONS_FILE' environment variable, or with the '--connections-file' general option.

       In addition to the command-specific options shown in this help text, the general options (see 'pywbemcli --help') can also be specified before the 'connection' keyword.